Course Start Date:

 Course Access Time:

-This introduction to the methods of plastics welding provides both technical and practical information to anyone who is interested in it’s workplace application.
-The content presented by Dr. Grewell and practical application context provided by CIRAS will give practitioners the tools they need to make the best decisions with their workplace in mind.
+This introduction to the methods of plastics welding provides both technical and practical information to anyone interested in its workplace application.
+The content presented by Dr. Grewell and the practical application context provided by CIRAS will give practitioners the tools they need to make the best decisions with their workplace in mind.

-CIRAS is available to all (in the State of Iowa Only) who complete the course as a consultant for the implementation of these techniques.
-They are enthusiastic to share their expertise and provide resources and solutions for this up and coming field.[TBA] CEUs are also available at the completion of this course.
+CIRAS service is available to those who registered from the State of Iowa Only who complete the course as a consultant for the implementation of these techniques.
+They can share their expertise, provide resources and solutions for this up-and-coming field including how to incorporate Plastic Welding, best practices, and product recommendations.

 You will be able to:

 - Compare welding with adhesive and mechanical fasteners.